more-cars/rest-api/README.md

 ## API specification

 Every REST API endpoint is documented in an _OpenAPI_ file.
-It can be found in the `specification` folder in the project's root directory.
+It can be found in the folder `specification/OpenAPI` in the project's root directory.
 To verify that the specification is a valid OpenAPI document, the command `npm run tests:validate-api-schema` can be executed.